philmcnamara/motif-mark/README.md

 # Motif-mark

 motif-mark.py creates graphics to visualize motifs in a given DNA or RNA sequence.
 It supports up to 10 simultaneous motifs and any number of input sequences from a FASTA file.
-Output is a SVG file of dimensions 1500 by 1000 * *n* pixels where *n* is the number of input sequences.
+Output is a SVG file of dimensions 1500 by 1000 * *n* pixels with *n* sequences.
 Motifs are drawn with contrasting colors, and an adjustable scale bar allows for visual comparison.

 ## Arguments